Ivan8or/RadioScanner/README.md

 ```
 public static void main(String[] args) {

-        // creating a new keypair...
-DO NOT DO THIS IN PRODUCTION!
+        // creating a new keypair
         // this is for test purposes, you would normally want to create a single keypair and store it
         // instead of making a new one each time

         String[] keypair = MessageEncryptor.genRSAKeyPair();

         // creating the server side

         WalkieTalkie talkie = new WalkieTalkie(keypair[0], keypair[1]);

         // adding a response to the main object
         // also setting port on which this responder listens

         talkie.addResponse(25540,
                 new ReasonResponder("do_i_have_enough_animals") {

+                    // body of the response - this is where your own code should go!!
                     @Override
                     public RadioMessage response(RadioMessage message) {

                         RadioMessage toReturn = new RadioMessage();

                         String how_many_cats = message.get("cats_owned");